fai-Albadri/Saudi-Arabia-Restuarants/README.md

  ***Linear Regression***

-Shows the relation between the features in restuarant.
+Shows the relation between the features in restaurant.

 ***Plotting for all features with the price and category***

 ***Heatmap***
-Shows the number of likes for restuarants accourding to the price range and category.
+Shows the number of likes for restaurants accourding to the price range and category.

  ## Tools